vinsol-spree-contrib/spree-point-of-sale/README.md

 A Point Of Sale (POS) screen for Spree.

-POS screen hooks into the Admin Tabs and is mean to be used with a touchscreen (ie big fonts etc).
+POS screen hooks into the Admin Tabs and is meant to be used with a touchscreen (ie big fonts etc).

 Basic Bar scanner input (sku search) or search by name.
 No Customer, no shipping, no coupons...

-Allows for adjustment of line item prices and percentage discount of total
+Allows for adjustment of line item prices and discount percentage of items and total

+An actual Order is only created when you press print.

+Pressing new will abandon the current sale.
+Also, there is no way to get to the pos screen from an existing order, if those need to be edited, do so in the orders tab.

 Configure
 =========